vandrada/csb/parallel/README.md

 working directory.

 ### Other Options
+* `--with-pipe`: instead of writing the intermediate files to disk, the commands are piped into each other, avoiding disk IO.
+A directory for bam files and mpileup files are not created.

 * `--keep-bam`: keeps the bam files for each region.
 The default behavior is to remove the bam file once the mpileup file has been created.